 Choosing a Depositary Partner (DP)

-A depositary partner can be a financial institution, authorized bank or a broker.
+A depositary partner can be a financial institution, an authorized bank, or a broker.
 Usually, many traders prefer opting for those DPs who can double as a stockbroker to access both services under the same banner.
-Before deciding on a depository partner, you need to be well aware of the brokerage they charge, their value-added services and the leverage they offer.
+Before deciding on a depository partner, you need to be well aware of the brokerage they charge, their value-added services, and the leverage they offer.

-You need to fill both the Demat account form and the KYC form.
+You need to fill out the Demat account form and the KYC form.
 The other documents required along with the two forms are